iampava/resources-manifest-webpack-plugin/README.md

 Recently I wanted to add **offline support** for a personal project.
-I rejected any sollution which does the all the work, since I wanted to have full control over the service-worker code - in other words to write it myself.
+I rejected any sollution which does all the work, since I wanted to have full control over the service-worker code - in other words to write it myself.

-So, I ran into a problem: how do I know which assets to cache if webpack keeps changing their names?
+So, I ran into a problem: how do I know which assets to cache if webpack keeps changing their names via hashes?

-That's why I wrote this plugin, to help me with that by creating a ```resources-manifest.json``` file which contains the **filenames** of the assets I want to cache.

-Also, it updates the **service-worker.js** file so that the browser reloads it.
+That's why I wrote this plugin, which creates a ```resources-manifest.json``` file which contains the **filenames** of the assets I want to cache.
+Also, it updates the **service-worker.js** file so that the browser reloads it, thus giving users the latest version.